timlentse/Registration-PHP/README.md

 ### How to use
 * Create a table
-We should create a table to store the registration data the following command is an example.
+We should create a table for storing the registration data,the following command is an example.

 <pre>
 CREATE TABLE IF NOT EXISTS `account` (